 “They don’t think COVID is going to do anything other than just feel like.
 But you just don’t know personally how your body is going to deal with it.
 It is better to just get vaccinated so it doesn’t get this bad,” says Amy.

-The family set up a GoFundMe to raise money for Noah’s daughter and the baby that is due in April.
+The family set up a GoFundMe to raise money for Noah's funeral expenses.
+Amy also says she will help Noah’s daughter and the baby that is due in April.
 The family says Noah already knew he was having a second little girl.